 To choose other connectors such as SharePoint, OneDrive, or SQL Server, you can enter text in the data source search box or select from the list of connectors.

-More information: List of all Power Apps connectors
+For more information, see List of all Power Apps connectors.

 7 – Canvas/screen

-The canvas shows the currently selected screen from the left pane.
+The canvas shows the currently selected screen from the authoring menu.

 8 – Properties pane

 The properties pane shows properties and options available for the currently selected object on the canvas.

 - The Properties tab shows generic options such as the name, color, size, or position.

 - The Advanced tab shows options for advanced customization.
 The advanced properties might sometimes be locked for editing, such as when working with data cards.
 You can select Unlock to change properties in such situations.